patk80/Google-Home-Page/README.md

 **URL:** https://patk80.github.io/Google-Home-Page/

-**Description:** A recreation of the Google.com search engine page I made using only HTML and CSS.
-I wanted to challenge myself to build a live web page by looking at it.
+**Description:** A UI recreation of the Google.com search engine page created using only HTML and CSS.
+I wanted to challenge myself to build a live web page just by looking at it.

 ## Screenshot of Google.com: